soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 Metadata is harmonised to a [DCAT](https://www.w3.org/TR/vocab-dcat-3/) RDF representation.

 For metadata harmonization some supporting modules are used, [owslib](https://owslib.readthedocs.io/en/latest/) is a module to parse various source metadata models, including iso19115:2005. [pygeometa](https://github.com/geopython/pygeometa) is a module which can export owslib parsed metadata to various outputs, including DCAT.

+### Harmonised metadata to Catalogue

+The pycsw catalogue software is able to ingest a number of metadata formats.
+Harmonised metadata is either transformed to iso19139:2007 or Dublin Core and then ingested by the pycsw software using an automated process running at intervals.

+### Harmonised metadata to RDF transformation

+Harmonized metadata is transformed to RDF in preparation of being loaded into the triple store (see also [Knowledge Graph](./knowledge_graph.md)).

 ## Architecture